UniversalSuperBox/jamf2snipe/README.md

 It is *always* a good idea to create a test environment to ensure everything works as expected before running anything in production.

-Because `jamf2snipe` only ever writes the asset_tag for a matching serial number back to Jamf, testing with your production JAMF Pro is OK.
+Because `jamf2snipe` never writes data to Jamf, testing with your production JAMF Pro is OK.
 However, this can overwrite good data in Snipe.
 You can spin up a Snipe instance in Docker pretty quickly ([see the Snipe docs](https://snipe-it.readme.io/docs/docker)).

 ## Contributing